 To be comfortable around friends again, to live more moments like the ones in my camera roll, we needed more wins.

 CBD Oil quiets the storm

-Cannabidiol (CBD) is a major non-psychoactive component of the cannabis sativa plant.
-It’s legal in every State and it’s popularity as a treatment for anxiety and pain relief has increased widely in the past several years.
+Cannabidiol (CBD) is a major non-psychoactive component of the cannabis plant.
+When derived within certain parameters, it’s legal in every State and it’s popularity as a treatment for anxiety and pain relief has increased widely in the past several years.
 By now, it seems almost everyone with these conditions has at least considered CBD as a treatment option.

 Near the onset of Caroline’s PANS flare, we tried one popular brand of CBD oil but didn’t notice it helping.
 Regrettably, I didn’t investigate enough to realize that different brands / strains can produce very different results.

 Only recently did I learn how to determine what she needed, how to effectively use it, and how extraction methods and terpene profiles make all the difference.

 In this post, I will provide links to the information I found most helpful, share what we’re using, how we’re dosing, and the very remarkable results we’ve seen!

-Whether you’re new to using CBD or new to experimenting with adding your own terpenes to increase effectiveness, I hope to provide beneficial information.
+Whether you’re new to using CBD or new to experimenting with using additional terpenes to increase effectiveness, I hope to provide beneficial information.

 Please skip to a section that matches your experience level or interests and know that all of the clickable links have been thoughtfully chosen as articles I found very helpful.